Schedule of Drop-In Discussions

 Drop-in discussions are held each Sunday at First Universalist Church of Rochester, 150 S. Clinton Ave., Rochester, NY.
 We meet year-round in the Chalice Room on the second floor of our church, at 9:15 a.m. except during the summer.
 Sometimes our discussions are based on certain books or articles, but you don’t have to read anything or do any advance preparation to participate.
 Just drop in.

 November 27.
 Open Forum Discussion.
 No set topic.

-December 4.
+January 8.
 Escalating Inequality.
 Most of us think that it is wrong that some people have too little.
 But is this because some other people have too much?
 Is having too much wrong, in and of itself?
-Phil Ebersole will lead a discussion.
+Phil Ebersole will lead a discussion of these questions.
 Escalating Inequality is a UU Congregational Study-Action Issue for 2014-2018.

 If you have a topic to suggest, or, better still, would be willing to present or facilitate discussion of a topic you are interested in, speak to David Damico concerning the summer schedule.